 When I attended a performance by Ji Youn Kang in Zurich last June, she was playing the two bambusoides (see the picture below), but they had undergone some slight changes.
 She had added a metal ring to two of the bamboo holes.
 These rings are connected to an arduino which she uses to generate a voltage.
 Her body is connected to the other end of this signal and as soon as she touches the metal ring on the bamboo, the signal path is closed and the current flows.
 This low voltage signal is converted to an audio signal with the help of a piezo disk.
 This signal is processed by Supercollider in the computer and controls the acoustic feedback.
 The result is then amplified through the PA in the concert hall.

 This combination of an unpredictable and irregular control signal in the form of a voltage signal controlled by the performer’s body and an unpredictable and irregular acoustic signal in the form of acoustic feedback creates a very dense performance: it is immediately clear that every movement of the performer is influencing the resulting sound.
 The variety of sound modifications is immense, since every slightest change of touch will immediately influence the result.
-Therefore, it is very difficult to predict what could happen next.
+Therefore, it is very difficult to predict what can happen next.
 Extraordinary wild and arousing sounds are produced with these bambusoides, turning into a very dense, noisy and enchanting encapsulation during the performance.
 A short impression can be heard in the video of a rehearsal at the very end of this post.

-And here a short sneak preview of a rehearsal with a set-up containing a kkwaenggwari and two bambusoides during her residency at STEIM:
+And here, a short sneak preview of a rehearsal with a set-up containing a kkwaenggwari and two bambusoides during her residency at STEIM:

 Thank you, Ji Youn, for answering all my questions!